 As an alternative to pills or magnesium powders mixed in water, take a bath in Epsom salts: 2 cups in a warm tub, and soak for at least 15 minutes, three times a week.
 Another option to improve elimination: Massage one tablespoon of magnesium oil into your tummy and the soles of your feet each night before bed.

 There are more than 10 different forms of magnesium.
 Work with a knowledgeable professional to find an appropriate form for your particular health goals.

-Bloating, Digestion, and Weight
+Supplements for Bloating, Digestion, & Weight Loss

 All of these issues are related and can be improved by enhancing the digestive process, says Bhatia.
 Constipation can be corrected with magnesium.
 In addition to eating whole foods, especially lean proteins and vegetables, these supplements can help:

 At least 20 billion colony forming units (CFUs) per serving of four or five strains of beneficial bacteria.

 A combination of amylase to break down starches, lipase for fats, and protease for proteins.
 Take them after the heaviest meal of the day.

 First thing in the morning, drink a mixture of 1 Tbs.
 ACV with 4 Tbs. water.
 Or try a betaine HCL supplement, starting with 10-15 mg, just before your heaviest meal.